Bogdan P.

 12}

-3. Transformation pipelines
+3. Transformation pipeline

 Before